Preliminary Study on Platelet-Rich Plasma Enhancing Autophagy Level and Promoting Hair Growth in Androgenetic Alopecia Model Mice

 TLDR Platelet-rich plasma boosts hair growth by enhancing autophagy.

-This study investigates the role of autophagy in androgenetic alopecia (AGA) and the therapeutic effects of platelet-rich plasma (PRP) on hair growth in AGA model mice.
-The results show that PRP treatment significantly enhances hair growth by increasing the length and weight of new hair and boosting autophagy levels, as indicated by higher expression of autophagy-related markers LC3 and Beclin-1.
-The study also finds that rapamycin, an autophagy activator, produces similar hair growth results to PRP, while the combination of PRP with the autophagy inhibitor 3-methyladenine (3-MA) reduces hair growth and autophagy marker expression.
+This study investigates the role of autophagy in androgenetic alopecia (AGA) and the therapeutic efficacy of platelet-rich plasma (PRP) in promoting hair growth.
+In AGA model mice, PRP treatment significantly increased hair length and weight, and enhanced autophagy levels, as indicated by increased expression of autophagy-related genes (LC3 and Beclin-1).
+The study also found that rapamycin, an autophagy activator, produced similar hair growth results to PRP, while the combination of PRP with the autophagy inhibitor 3-MA resulted in reduced hair growth and autophagy marker expression.
 The findings suggest that impaired autophagy may contribute to AGA, and PRP therapy promotes hair growth by enhancing autophagy.